 It should be noted that by no means were members of the Scandinavian kingdoms barbarians in the pejorative sense, contrary to popular belief.
 Although they had established civil constructs, display of their strengths in the form of civilization were somewhat lacking.
 They had no written system, as well as none of the fundamental advances other empires had during their time.
 They did, however, have an innovative nature for achieving their goals.
 Intelligence manifests in material forms by way of cultural sense of importance, so to say they were inferior would be a shortsighted underestimation.
 Historical evidence shows they valued hygiene and grooming, contrary to some fictional depictions.
 They had a strong sense of artistic style.
 And they also had something unique to their region absent of every other empire around the world in their time, which was respect for women as equals.

 Without pointing to any one series or movie, if readers are fans of any fictional TV show depicting Vikings, it is important to note that many characters and plot elements are speculated or invented, so much so that one has to assume that none of it is necessarily correct until cross referencing it.
-Many inaccuracies, such as who is depicted where and when, have also been rewritten to produce good television.
+Many inaccurate portrayals; who is depicted where and when, have also been written to produce good television.
 Some of these plots can't be disputed, but many of those also don't make a whole lot of sense when compared to the actual history.

 Sigurd Ring (Sigurðr Hringr) was the father of Ragnar and the king of Sweden presumably in the 8th century.
 He was granted rulership over Sweden by his uncle Harald Wartooth, with whom he later went to war, claiming Denmark as part of his rule.
 He also possessed Northumbria, prior to Ragnar's involvement, although leaving it under the leadership of Olaf Kinriksson.
 With Ring's age, came the loss of territory with small successions on the borders of his rule, and most notably Northumbria, which ultimately led to the rule of king Ælla.
 The nature of his death is unclear, but it is established that with it came the immediate succession of Ragnar.